Ditra Over Plywood

 Floor preparation for Ditra, Todd Nupdal

 The tile can either be installed to the Ditra as soon as it is laid or the floor can be allowed to set overnight.
-If there is extra mortar left over from sticking the Ditra down, it can be spread out and troweled into the Ditra, filling the square hole in the surface and trowel smooth with the surface.
+If there is extra mortar left over from sticking the Ditra down, it can be spread out and troweled into the Ditra, filling the square hole in the surface and troweling smooth with the surface.

 With the Ditra down, the floor is ready for the installation of the tile.
 More modified thinset mortar needs to be mixed, to the same ratio as before.
 Once again, the work will be done in sections that can be reached from one position.
 However, the size of the tile needs to be taken into consideration as well.
 If larger tiles are being used, such as 16” ceramic floor tile, then it usually makes sense to work one row at a time, as working two is quite a reach.

 With the hole filled, thinset can be troweled onto the surface of the Ditra with a notched trowel, to act as an adhesive for the tile.
 In the case of larger tiles, a thin coating of mortar should also be spread across the back of the tile, as tiles aren’t always flat.
-Failure to spread the mortar on the back of the tile can leave a void in the middle of the tile, where it is actually not bonded to the mortar.
+Failure to spread the mortar on the back of the tile can leave a void in the middle of the tile, where it is not bonded to the mortar.

-As this article is not a guide to installing tile, but rather about how to use Ditra over plywood, we will not discuss spacing, cutting or grouting of the tiles at this time.
+As this article is not a guide to installing tile, but rather about how to use Ditra over plywood, we will not discuss spacing, cutting, or grouting of the tiles at this time.